The Costa Rican Colón is the official currency of Costa Rica. Its currency symbol is ₡, CRC.

 MINIMUM WAGE IN COSTA RICA

 There is no set minimum wage in Costa Rica.
-Pay rates are generally agreed upon directly with the employer and is stated on the contract of employment or through a collective bargaining agreement.
-As a general guide pay rates per day should not fall below the following according to skill level of the employee.
-The below are in Costa Rican Colon CRC.
+Pay rates are generally agreed upon directly with the employer and stated on the contract of employment or through a collective bargaining agreement.
+As a general guide, pay rates per day should not fall below the following, according to skill level of the employee.
+The below rates are in Costa Rican Colon (CRC).